 - Interaction between the two operations is reduced.

 Reliability Testing is costly compared to other types of testing.
 So Proper planning and management is required while doing reliability testing.
-This includes testing process to be implemented, data for test environment, test schedule, test points, etc.
+This includes the testing process to be implemented, data for the test environment, test schedule, test points, etc.

 - Establish reliability goals